Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

 Spicy foods, foods that have a lot of acids (like tomatoes and oranges), and coffee can make GERD symptoms worse in some people.
 If your symptoms are worse after you eat a certain food, you may want to stop eating that food to see if your symptoms get better.

 Raise the head of your bed by 6-8 inches or around 15-17 centimeters.
 Simply place blocks under the head of your bed

 avoid tight-fitting clothing

 Be careful when you take over-the-counter medicines.
-It is not a good idea to take aspirin when you are pregnant and some of them may have it in them.
+It might not be a good idea to take aspirin when you are pregnant and some of them may have it in them.

-Do not use antacids that have sodium bicarbonate (such as baking soda), when you are pregnant because they can cause fluid buildup.
-Do not use antacids that have magnesium trisilicate, because they may not be safe for your baby.
+Do not use antacids that have sodium bicarbonate (like baking soda), when you are pregnant because they lead to fluid buildup.
+Do not use antacids that have magnesium trisilicate, because they might not be safe for your baby.
 It is okay to use antacids that have calcium carbonate (such as Tums).

 These medicines are generally safe.
-However, always check with your doctor before taking something on your own!
+Yet, always check with your doctor before taking action on your own!

 And here we are!